senlin/so-related-posts/README.md

 ### Can I change the default title?

 Yes, since 2014.02.12 I have added a Settings Page where you can change the title that shows on the front end above the list of Related Posts.
 Soon I will be adding more options.

+### I have not added any Related Posts, but the plugin shows the current post as Related Posts

+First update to the latest version (2014.03.23).
+If after updating it still shows, then you need to uncheck the checkbox that shows under your Post.

 ### Why is the plugin showing an error message after activation?